Senior Lecturer in Translational Neuroimaging

 Contact: flavio.dellacqua [a] kcl.ac.uk

-I'm a senior lecturer in translational neuroimaging for the department of Forensic and Neurodevelopmental Sciences at King's College London and co-funder of the Natbrainlab.
+I'm a senior lecturer in translational neuroimaging for the department of Forensic and Neurodevelopmental Sciences at King's College London and co-founder of the Natbrainlab.

 I'm a biomedical engineer and neuroscientist with interests in MR physics and biomedical image analysis.
 My research focuses on the development and application of advanced Diffusion Imaging methods to study the organisation and integrity of human brain connections during normal development and in the presence of neurological or psychiatric disorders.

 Together with my group, we are currently working on new tractography and spherical deconvolution methods to look at in-vivo and ex-vivo datasets and new ways to analyse large scale diffusion imaging data.
 We are also interested in the biophysics of diffusion signal coming from biological tissue and its application for novel quantification of micro-structural features in the living human brain.

 Over the last few years I have organised the educational courses on diffusion imaging for the Organisation for Human Brain Mapping (OHBM), and I am currently the Secretary for the Diffusion Study Group for the International Society for Magnetic Resonance in Medicine (ISMRM).